Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

 Instead of answering a question, a participant may even ask a chatbot the same question reciprocally.
 For example, when a participant is asked ``\textit{What do you think of the game trailer you just watched?}'', the participant might respond: ``\textit{what do you think}''.
 Again, the Juji chatbot has built-in conversation capabilities to handle various user questions, including answering a participant's reciprocal or clarification questions.

-To the best of our knowledge, no existing study has examined the use and effect of chatbots with rich conversational skills like the Juji chatbot in the context of conducting surveys.
-This is also why we chose the Juji chatbot: we wish to examine how such a chatbot might engage with survey participants and ultimately influence the quality of their responses---especially their responses to open-ended questions.
+To the best of our knowledge, no existing study has examined the use and effect of chatbots with rich conversational capabilities in the context of conducting surveys with dominantly open-ended questions.
+This is also why we chose the Juji chatbot: it has a rich set of conversation capabilities that can handle diverse and complex user free-text input, as well as manage diverse, nonlinear conversation situations \cite{zhoutiis2019}.
+Moreover, it can be easily customized by feeding it with different survey questions.
+Equally important, since Juji is a publicly available platform, it should be easy for other researchers and practitioners to replicate the study presented here to further validate and explore the values of such a chatbot in facilitating human-subject research.